-It matters because you have to have a strategy in place before you do anything.
+It matters because you have to have a marketing strategy in place before you do anything.
 Marketing tactics without strategy is a recipe for a disaster!

 You need to be clear of who it is you’re targeting, what the messaging is and how to best market to that audience.
 You need to have had a look at market research and competitor research – to see where the opportunities are for your business.

 Once you have done this you can do a SWOT analysis.

 SWOT analysis is a straightforward model that analyzes an organization’s strengths, weaknesses, opportunities, and threats to create the foundation of a marketing strategy.
 It is important to address the weaknesses and make improvements so that they are no longer weaknesses.
 It is good to know your strengths as this is where you can stand out from competitors and add value to customers.